deeprave/gstats/PLUGIN_GUIDE.md

 ### 2. Scanner Plugin Example

-Here's a complete example of a scanner plugin that analyzes file extensions:
+Here's a complete example of a scanner plugin that analyses file extensions:

 ```rust
 use async_trait::async_trait;